Kitchen Painting

 Yes, degreasing is non-negotiable.
 Kitchen walls accumulate an invisible film of cooking residue over months and years, especially near the stove and above countertops.
 If you paint over grease, the new paint will not bond properly.
 It peels within weeks.
 We use TSP-based degreasers to strip this buildup completely before priming.
 This is the step most DIYers skip and exactly why their kitchen paint jobs fail.

 Absolutely.
 Condo kitchens are typically compact, which means the cost is lower but the visual impact is massive.
-A fresh coat on walls plus painted cabinets can make a dated condo kitchen look brand new for $3,000 to $5,500 total.
+Fresh walls, ceiling, and trim can make a dated condo kitchen look brand new for $400 to $550.
 We handle condo logistics including elevator bookings, building access, and low-odour paints that keep neighbours happy.
 Many condo owners pair kitchen painting with bathroom painting for a full refresh.

 Special Offer